xStarbound/xStarbound/README.md

 - [Elithian Races Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=850109963).
 - [Infinite Inventory](https://steamcommunity.com/sharedfiles/filedetails/?id=1944652893) — works, but install xSBCompat to remove an unnecessary check that prevents the keybind from working on xStarbound.
 - [Maple32](https://steamcommunity.com/sharedfiles/filedetails/?id=2568667104&searchtext=maple32).
-- [OpenStarbound No Highlights on Scanned Objects and Players](https://steamcommunity.com/sharedfiles/filedetails/?id=3432675895) — compatible.
-Has no particular OpenStarbound or xStarbound support, actually.
 - [Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=1088459034).
 Note that the Classic Quickbar extension (see below) has sandbox-related compatibility issues.
 - [Shellguard: Starbound Expansion Remastered](https://steamcommunity.com/sharedfiles/filedetails/?id=1563376005).
-- [Tiri's Accessories](https://steamcommunity.com/sharedfiles/filedetails/?id=3619906462) — compatible.
-Has no particular OpenStarbound or xStarbound support, actually, but the items are designed for clients that support cosmetic overlays/underlays.
 - [Updated Quickbar Mini](https://steamcommunity.com/sharedfiles/filedetails/?id=2641776549).
 - [WTM (WTM Teleporter Mod)](https://steamcommunity.com/sharedfiles/filedetails/?id=1268222595) — verified compatible; the developer Hiran is also behind Digital Storage (see below).

 The following «[oSB]»- or «[OpenStarbound]»-tagged mods do not actually require OpenStarbound (or xStarbound) for any part of their intended functionality:

+- [Aiko's Additions](https://steamcommunity.com/workshop/filedetails/?id=3603021961) — has no OpenStarbound requirement despite the mod's description.
 - [GM Vehicles](https://steamcommunity.com/sharedfiles/filedetails/?id=3644577479) — has no OpenStarbound requirement despite the mod's description.
+- [OpenStarbound No Highlights on Scanned Objects and Players](https://steamcommunity.com/sharedfiles/filedetails/?id=3432675895) — compatible.
+Has no particular OpenStarbound or xStarbound support, actually.
+- [Tiri's Accessories](https://steamcommunity.com/sharedfiles/filedetails/?id=3619906462) — compatible.
+Has no particular OpenStarbound or xStarbound support, actually, but the items are designed for clients that support cosmetic overlays/underlays.

 > **StarExtensions and OpenStarbound features:** xStarbound does not and will not support StarExtensions' «body dynamics» and text-to-speech features, nor will it support OpenStarbound v0.1.15+'s scriptable humanoid animation system.
 Details:
 >